aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Particle.md

 # Particle

-Play a particle effect at an [Entity data](../../../TextAsset%20Data/Entity%20data.md)'s position + a specific offset.
+Play a particle effect at an [Entity](../../../Entities/Entity.md)'s position + a specific offset.

 ## Syntax